MoralisWeb3/react-moralis/README.md

 ### Authenticate

-the `useMoralis` hook provides all the basics functionalities that you need for authentication and user data.
+The `useMoralis` hook provides all the basics functionalities that you need for authentication and user data.

 You can use it inside a component and have access to various data and functions: